gitpeterwind/rv4_32_beta/README.md

 This is a prerelease of version rv4_32 of the emep ctm model.
 Please do not distribute further.

 You must have MPI and netcdf4 fortran libraries installed.
-Then edit the Makefile to adapt it to your compiler and netcdf library path, and then just
+Edit the Makefile to adapt it to your compiler and netcdf library path, and then just

  > make